clicdot/TechEngr-C360-LOS-API-V1.1/api-list/srf-api.md

 In either case, the system may generate a warning in the API response.

+Invalid data using _**processAsWarnings**_ is slightly different.

+  * _**processAsWarnings**_ set to TRUE
+    - If set to TRUE, all validation errors which would have prevented the creation of the service are presented as warnings but the service request is created with the error much like the draft service request.
+However, the error warnings are much more detailed.
+  * _**processAsWarnings**_ set to FALSE
+    - If set to FALSE, all validation errors would prevent the service request from being created.

 Note that, due to internal implementation details of the API system, an invalid user account email address should always